Genocide of indigenous peoples: Canada

-On July 28, 2022, during the visit by Pope Francis to Canada at the Notre-Dame de Québec Cathedral, the Pope stated: "And thinking about the process of healing and reconciliation with our indigenous brothers and sisters, never again can the Christian community allow itself to be infected by the idea that one culture is superior to others, or that it is legitimate to employ ways of coercing others."
-Pope Francis on his return flight to Rome on July 30, 2022, after a week-long trip to Canada, responded to a question from a journalist: "It's true, I didn't use the word because it didn't occur to me, but I described the genocide and asked for pardon, forgiveness for this work that is genocidal.
-For example, I condemned this too: Taking away children and changing culture, changing mentalities, changing traditions, changing a race, let's say, a whole culture.
-Yes, it's a technical word, genocide, but I didn't use it because it didn't come to mind, but I described it.
-It is true; yes, it's genocide.
-Yes, you all, be calm.
-You can say that I said that, yes, that it was genocide."

 Mexico

 Apaches

 In 1835, the government of the Mexican state of Sonora put a bounty on the Apache which, over time, evolved into a payment by the government of 100 pesos for each scalp of a male 14 or more years old.
 In 1837, the Mexican state of Chihuahua also offered a bounty on Apache scalps, 100 pesos per warrior, 50 pesos per woman, and 25 pesos per child.

 Mayas

 The Caste War of Yucatán was caused by encroachment of colonizers on communal land of Mayas in Southeast Mexico.
 According to political scientist Adam Jones: "This ferocious race war featured genocidal atrocities on both sides, with up to 200,000 killed."

 Yaquis

-The Mexican government's response to the various uprisings of the Yaqui tribe have been likened to genocide particularly under Porfirio Diaz.
-Due to massacre, the population of the Yaqui tribe in Mexico was reduced from 30,000 to 7,000 under Diaz's rule.
+The Mexican government's response to the various uprisings of the Yaqui nation have been likened to genocide particularly under Porfirio Diaz.
+Due to massacre, the population of the Yaqui nation in Mexico was reduced from 30,000 to 7,000 under Diaz's rule.
 One source estimates at least 20,000 out of these Yaquis were victims of state murders in Sonora.
-Mexican president Andrés Manuel López Obrador said he'd be willing to offer apologies for the abuses in 2019.